scverse/rapids-singlecell/docs/multi_gpu.md

 # Using GPUs on a multi-GPU system

 You do not need to be a CUDA expert to run rapids-singlecell on a machine with several GPUs.
-Most analyses use one GPU.
+Most analyses use a single GPU.
 The main decision is whether you want to run independent analyses on separate GPUs or use several GPUs for one supported operation.